codepo8/presenter-terms/README.md

-# Presenter terms: Christian Heilmann
+# Christian Heilmann speaking terms

 I have defined presenter terms.
 In addition to the ones here, please refer to the [So you want me to talk?](https://christianheilmann.com/2012/04/25/so-you-want-me-to-talk/) article on my blog.
 I am a professional presenter with lots of experience.
 Therefore I want to make sure that there is no misconception about what I expect and deliver.